-If Handle, is a select_handle() or completion_handle(), that term will be contained in a returned SelectInfoorCompletionInfo and the corresponding selector completion message.
-The Handle is presumed to be unique to this call.
+If SelectHandle, is a select_handle(), that term will be contained in a returned SelectInfo and the corresponding select message.
+The SelectHandle is presumed to be unique to this call.

-If Timeout is nowait, and a SelectInfo or CompletionInfo is returned, it will contain a select_handle() or completion_handle() generated by the call.
+If SelectHandle is nowait, and a SelectInfo is returned, it will contain a select_handle() generated by the call.

-If some of the data was sent, the function will return {select, {RestData, SelectInfo}, which can only happen for a socket of type stream.
+If some of the data was sent, the function will return {ok, {RestData, SelectInfo}}, which can only happen for a socket of type stream.
 If the caller does not want to wait to send the rest of the data, it should immediately cancel the operation with cancel/2.